elaugier/lpdp/README.md

 # La Passion des Poèmes

+## Summary

-New version for the site La Passion des poèmes written in Go
+This repository is the source of the new version for the site La Passion des poèmes written in Go

+## API Specification

+TBD

+## How to contribute